plone/plone.patternslib/README.md

 This does the following:

-- Download the latest or speficied Patternslib release from GitHub,
+- Downloads the latest or a specified Patternslib release from GitHub.
-- Copy the Patternslib bundle files to the resource directory in: `src/plone/patternslib/static`,
+- Copies the Patternslib bundle files to the resource directory at `src/plone/patternslib/static`.
-- Update the version number in the `setup.py` file,
+- Updates the version number in the `setup.py` file.
-- Write a news file,
+- Generates a news file.
-- Commit the changes.
+- Commits the changes.

 You can then make further changes or push your branch and create a pull request.
 Or update the version number for a plone.patternslib specific patch level.